Arctic Refuge drilling controversy: 20th century

+21st century

 In the 2000s, the House of Representatives and Senate repeatedly voted on the status of the refuge.
 President George W. Bush pushed to perform exploratory drilling for crude oil and natural gas in and around the refuge.
-The House of Representatives voted in mid-2000 to allow drilling.
-In April 2002 the Senate rejected it.
-In 2001 Time's Douglas C. Waller said the Arctic Refuge drilling issue has been used by both Democrats and Republicans as a political device, especially through contentious election cycles.
+The House of Representatives voted in August 2001 to allow drilling.
+In April 2002, the Senate rejected it.
+In 2001, Time's Douglas C. Waller said the Arctic Refuge drilling issue has been used by both Democrats and Republicans as a political device, especially through contentious election cycles.

 The Republican-controlled House of Representatives again approved Arctic Refuge drilling as part of the 2005 energy bill on April 21, 2005, but the House-Senate conference committee later removed the Arctic Refuge provision.
 The Republican-controlled Senate passed Arctic Refuge drilling on March 16, 2005, as part of the federal budget resolution for the fiscal year 2006.
 That Arctic Refuge provision was removed during the reconciliation process due to Democrats in the House of Representatives who signed a letter stating they would oppose any version of the budget that had Arctic Refuge drilling in it.

 On December 15, 2005, Republican Alaska Senator Ted Stevens attached an Arctic Refuge drilling amendment to the annual defense appropriations bill.
-A group of Democratic Senators led a successful filibuster of the bill on December 21, and the language was subsequently removed.
+A group of Democratic senators led a successful filibuster of the bill on December 21, and the language was subsequently removed.

 On June 18, 2008, President George W. Bush pressed Congress to reverse the ban on offshore drilling in the Arctic National Wildlife Refuge in addition to approving the extraction of oil from shale on federal lands.
-Despite his previous stance on the issue, Bush said the growing energy crisis was a major factor for reversing the Presidential Executive Order issued by President George H. W. Bush in 1990, which banned coastal oil exploration, and oil and gas leasing on most of the outer continental shelf.
-In conjunction with the Presidential order, the Congress had enacted a moratorium on drilling in 1982 and renewed it annually.
+Despite his previous stance on the issue, George W. Bush said the growing energy crisis was a major factor for reversing the presidential executive order issued by his father President George H. W. Bush in 1990, which banned coastal oil exploration, and oil and gas leasing on most of the outer continental shelf.
+In conjunction with the presidential order, the Congress had enacted a moratorium on drilling in 1982 and renewed it annually.